John Katzenellenbogen

 John Albert Katzenellenbogen (born May 10, 1944) is an American Professor of Chemistry at the University of Illinois at Urbana-Champaign.
 He studies the development of novel agents for the treatment of hormone-responsive and non-responsive breast and prostate cancers and the design of estrogens and antiestrogens that have a favorable balance of beneficial versus detrimental effects.

 Early life

 John Katzenellenbogen was born May 10, 1944, in Poughkeepsie, New York.
 His parents taught at Vassar College, his father a professor of art history and his mother a pianist.
-In 1958, his family moved to Baltimore, Maryland, where his father became Head of the Department of Art History at Johns Hopkins University and his mother joined the faculty at Peabody Conservatory and Goucher College.
+His grandfather Albert Katzenellenbogen was a lawyer in Frankfurt, Germany who died in the Holocaust.
+In 1958, his family moved to Baltimore, Maryland, where his father Adolf Katzenellenbogen became Head of the Department of Art History at Johns Hopkins University and his mother joined the faculty at Peabody Conservatory and Goucher College.
 He began playing the cello at age 10.
 Katzenellenbogen attended Gilman School and held various summer jobs: in 1960, he worked at the Research Institute for Advanced Studies in the photosynthesis lab of Dr. Bessel Kok, and, in 1961, he was a General Electric Student Research Fellow at Union College in Schenectady, New York.
 As an undergraduate at Harvard, he majored in chemistry, going on to complete a PhD in chemistry in 1969 at Harvard under the direction of Dr. E. J. Corey.